-- Future Levels of Government Funding There is a high degree of uncertainty around the future levels of funding for local authorities.
 The Council has set aside amounts in provisions, balances and reserves which it believes are appropriate to manage the Council's finances over the medium term.
 The Council has also determined that its strong track record in financial and budgetary management means that there is as yet insufficient reason to change the assumption that the assets of the Council will not be significantly impaired as a result of the need to close facilities and/or significantly reduce levels of service provision.
-This judgement is kept under regular review. - Covid 19 There is ongoing uncertainty about the impact of Covid restrictions however it is anticipated that Welsh Government financial support towards additional costs in respect of the pandemic and loss of income will continue for the first half of the 2021/22 financial year.
-The Covid 19 crisis may also impact on future levels of income and of government funding.
+This judgement is kept under regular review.